Wavala Kali

 Wavala Kali (born 26 June 1954) is a Papua New Guinean sprinter.
 He competed in the men's 200 metres and the men's 400 m at the 1976 Summer Olympics in Montreal.

+Kali started running in 1971 at Iarowari High School.
+He is from Kelekapana, Abau District and Alukuni, Rigo District.
+He won a gold medal at the 1975 South Pacific Games.
+He was Papua New Guinea's first ever flag bearer at the Olympic Games.